i0brendan0/pokeyttrium/README.md

 ## What is this hack

     Introducing the Skåne Region based off of Scandinavia.
-    You play as a Noland (WIP) or Lucy (Not Implemented), a retired Frontier Brain from Hoenn who still wants to be a Pokemon Trainer.
+    You play as a Noland or Lucy (Not Implemented), a retired Frontier Brain from Hoenn who still wants to be a Pokemon Trainer.
 You move to a new region where no one really knows who you are.
     Along the way to completing the regional Pokemon League, you eventually come across a group of individuals who are set on changing the status quo.
 (Story Not Implemented)

+    DUE TO LUCY'S SPRITE DATA NOT BEING IMPLEMENTED, IT IS NOT CURRENTLY POSSIBLE TO PLAY AS LUCY.

 ## Features